 When you first subscribe

 After subscribing, you’ll be taken to a welcome page with information about what to do until you begin using our lesson plans.
 You will also receive a welcome email with this information so you can access it at any time.
-One of the first things we recommend doing is checking out this blog post of 20 common homeschool supplies you should have on-hand.
-They are commonly used throughout our unit studies, and having them at home will cut back on how much you need to order each month.
+One of the first things we recommend doing is checking out this blog post of 20 common homeschool supplies you should have on-hand for Levels 1, 2, and 2+ or this post of 14 supplies you will need for Level 3.
+These supplies are commonly used throughout our unit studies, and having them at home will cut back on how much you need to order each month.

-With our Levels 1 + 2 subscriptions, you will receive an email every other Thursday with a supply list and two lesson plans for the following two weeks.
-When you open the email, the first thing you’ll see is an empowering letter to you, the homeschool grownup, around a common homeschool topic or pain point, along with tips and suggestions for overcoming it.
-Have topics you want us to cover?
-Send us an email at email@example.com or DM us on Instagram!
+As a subscriber, you will receive an empowering newsletter sent directly to your inbox at the start of each month from September to May.
+These encouraging letters are themed to provide guidance around a common homeschool topic or main point, along with tips and suggestions for overcoming it.
+(Have topics you want us to cover?
+Send us an email at email@example.com or DM us on Instagram!)

 While our program does include reading, writing, and math applications, for older children you will likely need an additional math curriculum and grammar program.
 We would be happy to guide you in finding a program if you ever need help—simply email us!